Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Main Results: Parallel ReLU DNNs

-\textbf{Overparameterization and sparsity.} We also note that the result does not depend on $M$ as long as $M$ is large enough.
+\textbf{Sparsity and comparison with standard NN.} We also note that the result does not depend on $M$ as long as $M$ is large enough.
 This means that the neural network can be arbitrarily overparameterized while not overfitting.
 The underlying reason is \emph{sparsity}.
-As it will become clearer in the proof sketch, weight decayed training of a parallel L-layer ReLU NNs is equivalent to a sparse regression problem with an $\ell_p$ penalty assigned to the coefficient vector of a learned dictionary.
+As it will become clearer in \autoref{sec:eqmodel}, $\ell_2$ regularized training of a parallel $L$-layer ReLU NNs is equivalent to a sparse regression problem with an $\ell_p$ penalty assigned to the coefficient vector of a learned dictionary.
 Here $p = 2/L$ which promotes even sparser solutions than an $\ell_1$ penalty.

-\textbf{No architecture Tuning.} For any fixed $L$, the required architecture of the model does not depend on the dataset or the target function ($n, \alpha$) expect the number of subnetworks $M$, for which the only requirement is being large enough.
-As a result, one can design a model using a large guess on $M$, and achieve the claimed near-optimal error rate by only tuning the weight decay parameter.
+Such $\ell_p$ sparsity does not exist in standard deep neural networks to the best of our knowledge, which indicates that parallel neural networks may be superior over standard neural networks in local adaptivity.

+\textbf{Adaptivity to function spaces.} For any fixed $L, \tilde m$, our result shows the parallel neural network with width $w = O(\tilde m d)$ can achieve close to the minimax rate for any Besov class as long as $\alpha \leq \tilde m$.
+In other words, neural networks can adapt to smoothness parameter by tuning only the regularizaton parameter.
+As will be shown in \autoref{thm:pnncv}, overestimating $\alpha$ with $\tilde{m}$ only changes the logarithmic terms in the MSE bound --- a mild price to pay for a more adaptive method.

+\textbf{Hyperparameter tuning.} We provide an explicit choice of $\lambda$ in \autoref{lemma:cons2regu} underlying our theoretical result.
+Empirically, it can be determined empirically, e.g. using cross validation.

+\textbf{Fixed design v.s. random design.} We mainly focus on bounding the error at sample covariates (the \emph{fixed design} problem) to be comparable to classical nonparameteric regression results.
+For completeness, we also state results for the \emph{random design} version of the problem (bounding $\E_\gD\E_f \mathrm{MSE}(\hat f)$) in \autoref{thm:rand}, to be compatible with the standard statistical learning setting \citep[e.g.,][]{suzuki2018adaptivity}.